centreon/centreon-archived/doc/fr/api/clapi/objects/broker_cfg.rst

 Name	I/O Name
 ======= ============

-Getinput, Getoutput, Getlogger, Getcorrelation and Getstats
+Getinput, Getoutput, Getlogger and Getcorrelation
 -----------------------------------------------------------

 In order to get parameters of a specific I/O object, use one of the following commands: